adamarthurryan/dna-sculpture/README.md

 The software was written for the Processing platform and API.

-There are interactive tools for changing display perameters, editing sequences, loading and saving, rendering to disk, etc.
+There are interactive tools for changing display perameters, editing sequences, loading and saving, rendering to disk, etc. Also includes some simple shaders for rendering fog, wireframes, etc.